Kwara State: History

-The climate of the Kwara state capital, Ilorin, is tropically wet and dry and it has an annual rainfall, which ranges between 990.3 mm to 1318mm mean value.
-The city has a varying temperature of 330C to 370C, with the third month of the year, March, being the hottest.
-The minimum and maximum temperature, as well as the relative humidity of the state capital, are on the rise between years 1978 and 2017.
-The wind that blows in this region constitutes both South-East and North-East continental wind.

 Population

-As at 2006, the population of Kwarans was 2.37 million, based on the Nigerian 2006 Census.
-This population size constitutes about 1.69% of the nation's total population having relied upon immigration for population growth and socioeconomic development.
-The principal ethnic groups are Yoruba, Nupe, Fulani and Baruba.
+As of 2006, the population of Kwarans was 2.37 million, based on the Nigerian 2006 Census.
+This population size constitutes about 1.69% of the nation's total population having relied upon immigration for population growth and socio-economic development.
+The principal ethnic groups are Yoruba, Nupe, Fulani, and Baruba.
+The population estimate of Kwara State, as at July 2024, is put at 3,390,330.

-Residents of the state are sometimes referred to as Kwarans.
+Residents of the state are referred to as Kwarans.

 Languages

 Languages of Kwara State listed by LGA:

 Other languages spoken in Kwara State include Busa, Boko, and Sorko.

 Local Government Areas

 Kwara State consists of sixteen Local Government Areas.
 They are: